bscheidelman/Wordle-Proj/README.md

 current best average: ~5.231 guesses per solve over 1k itterations.
 PS: You can actualy play wordle remake!

 # improvments:
-the filtdata function in all versions is extremely underveloped and of ten results in vast underfiltering
+the filtdata function in all versions is extremely underveloped and often results in vast underfiltering. improving it's manner of handling duplicates within words and a number of other cases could vastly decrease the avg guess time.

 # problems
 for wordleremake.py, which is the basis that I made for which all of the code runs on, there is most likely some problem when solving for words that have 3 of one letter such as "daddy."